gowebUSA/TEKSystems/Templates/Technical Documentation.md

 Links
 Doesn't like showing Document library contents on pages Page design
-Make it functional to users
+Make it functional for users
 Create an approval Document Library
 Training of personnel